carlhiggs/spatial-urban-indicators/README.md

 ### To process ###

-The initial set up scripts in the `process` folder are run sequentially, after collating project data resources and defining these as well as study region and project parameters in the project set up file  _project_configuration.xlsx.
+ - Collate project data resources and define these as well as study region and project parameters in the project set up file  _project_configuration.xlsx
+ - The initial set up scripts in the `process` folder are run sequentially using the syntax `python script.py study_region` (if study region is not specified, the default is 'bangkok')

-Subsequently, scripts to create indicators,plots or documentation may be run as required.
+ - Subsequently, scripts to create indicators,plots or documentation may be run as required using the same syntax

 ### Contact ###